microsoft/bond/README.md

 ```

 The core Bond library and most examples only require Boost headers.
 The
-pre-built libraries are only needed for unit tests, Python, and gRPC
+pre-built libraries are only needed for unit tests, and Python.
+If Boost or
-support.
-If Boost or Python libraries are not found on the system, then some
+Python libraries are not found on the system, then some tests and examples
-tests and examples will not be built.
+will not be built.

 To generate a solution to build the Bond Core C++ and Python with Visual
 Studio 2015 run the following commands from the root `bond` directory: